 The conflict thesis isn’t the only myth floating around.
 There are several about Darwin—that belief in evolution destroyed his faith, or that he came back to Christ on his deathbed.
 Or Galileo’s torture and imprisonment for advocating Copernicanism.
 Or that the church across the ages suppressed science.
 These and many other myths help sustain the warfare thesis and make our work of engaging science for ministry a much greater challenge than it needs to be.

-- BioLogos and Ted Davis walk us from the conflict myth to the complexity thesis.
+- Stephen Snobelen and Ted Davis walk us from the conflict myth to the complexity thesis in this BioLogos post.

 - These short essays will help you identify and debunk those myths.

 - I went deeper into Darwin and faith in these two essays from 2018.